How West Africa lost $7bn during 2014 Ebola epidemic —Stanley Okolo, WAHO DG - Vanguard News

 “We also seek to provide the technical support and assistance in a more timely manner that will help the bank overcome some of the bureaucratic obstacles presently being encountered as well as streamline the procedures,” he added.”

-REDISSE project coordinator for Nigeria and the Director, disease surveillance, Nigeria Centre for Disease Control, Dr Olubunmi Ojo said: “There is need to restructure, in terms of distribution of the fund.
+REDISSE project coordinator for Nigeria and Director, disease surveillance, Nigeria CDC, Dr Olubunmi Ojo said: “There is need to restructure, in terms of distribution of the fund.
 Disease surveillance is at the grassroots and we are trying to improve surveillance, laboratory and create more awareness.”